openebs-archive/openebs-docs/docs/snapshots.md

 demo-vol1-claim       Bound     default-demo-vol1-claim-1246175738         5G         RWO                openebs-jiva-default        3h
 ```

-If you are running any application, you can mount the **demo-snap-vol-claim** PersistentVolumeClaim into a new application pod to get the contents at the point of snapshot has taken.
+If you are running any application, you can mount the **demo-snap-vol-claim** PersistentVolumeClaim into a new application pod to get the contents at the point the snapshot was taken.
 While deploying the new application pod with this new restored PVC, you have to edit the application deployment yaml and mention the restored PersistentVolumeClaim name, volume name, and volume mount accordingly.

 ## Deleting a Snapshot